AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 ### Publishing Data into AnyLog via PUT

-From an AnyLog perspective, receiving data via REST _PUT_ requires little to no work.
+From an AnyLog perspective, receiving data via REST _PUT_ requires minimal effort.

-For REST _PUT_, the decision which for which (database and) table data will be stored in is based on the header information provided.
-This means all data that comes through the same EdgeXpert app-service will be store on the same database and table.
+For REST _PUT_, the decision regarding which database and table the data will be stored in is based on the header information provided.
+This means that all data coming through the same EdgeXpert app-service will be stored in the same database and table.

-Since AnyLog does not do any data transformation when data comes in (via REST _PUT_), it is up to the user to decide which sent through to AnyLog, on the EdgeXpert side.
+Since AnyLog does not perform any data transformation when data comes in via REST PUT, it is up to the user to decide what is sent to AnyLog on the EdgeXpert side.
 Otherwise, AnyLog will store the data as is.

 1. Locally create a JavaScript script that generates a flat JSON object from the data, as opposed to a nested JSON object.
 The provided [example](https://raw.githubusercontent.com/AnyLog-co/documentation/master/deployments/Support/edgex_transformation.js)